-Parkinson’s symptoms that contribute to sexual dysfunction
+Symptoms that contribute to dysfunction

 Consider how these features of Parkinson’s might interfere with sexual function: muscle rigidity and reduction of fine motor control that leads to clumsiness; tremor; hypersalivation; hypomimia (a fixed, mask-like appearance of your facial expression), bradykinesia (slowness of movement); dyskinesia (involuntary muscle movements); and neurogenic orthostatic hypotension (failure of the ANS to regulate blood pressure in response to postural changes).

 Additional factors contribute to the quality-of-life regarding sexuality in someone with a chronic disorder like Parkinson’s.
 Both genders experience a loss of desire and dissatisfaction with their sexual life.
 The most common problems found for men with Parkinson’s are erectile dysfunction and problems with ejaculation.
 The most common issues for women with Parkinson’s are loss of vaginal lubrication and involuntary urination during sex.

 Here are seven suggestions to strengthen your relationship, and they are focused on knowing the potential exists for sexual dysfunction from someone’s Parkinson’s.
 Ultimately, the goal is to use these suggestions to regain the fun from sexual dysfunction as a result of Parkinson's:

-- Intimacy is a crucial element to the success of any relationship.
+- Rebuild your connection.Intimacy is a crucial element to the success of any relationship.
 Being successful at intimacy means you can express empathy, understanding, and you can embrace compassion.
-Use affection to rebuild what may have broken-down due to the emergence of Parkinson’s.
+Use affection to rebuild what may have broken down due to the emergence of Parkinson’s.

-- Depression is one of the critical non-motor processes that occur in more than one-third of those with Parkinson's.
+- Manage your mental health.
+Depression is one of the critical non-motor processes that occur in more than one-third of those with Parkinson's.
 Is your sexual dysfunction due to depression?
 Seek professional help to deal with such issues.
 And realize that some anti-depressants may promote sexual dysfunction, adding fuel to the burning fire.
 But getting help will lead to better health ultimately, which will enable you to manage the sexual dysfunction better.